kubernetes-sigs/lws/site/content/en/docs/installation/_index.md

 Next, in the file ``lws/config/default/kustomization.yaml`` replace ``../internalcert`` with ``../certmanager`` then uncomment all the lines beginning with ``[CERTMANAGER]``.

-Finally, install the cert manager follwing the link: https://cert-manager.io/docs/installation/#default-static-install and apply these configurations to your cluster with ``kubectl apply --server-side -k config/default``.
+Finally, install the cert manager following the link: https://cert-manager.io/docs/installation/#default-static-install and apply these configurations to your cluster with ``kubectl apply --server-side -k config/default``.

 ## Install with Helm chart